codepath/android_guides/Using-the-App-ToolBar.md

 ## Overview

-`ToolBar` was introduced in Android Lollipop, API 21 release and is the spiritual successor of the ActionBar.
-It's a `ViewGroup` that can be placed anywhere in your layout.
-ToolBar's appearance can be more easily customized than the ActionBar.
+`ToolBar` was introduced in Android Lollipop, API 21 release and is the spiritual successor of the [[ActionBar|Defining-The-ActionBar]].
+It's a `ViewGroup` that can be placed anywhere in your XML layouts.
+ToolBar's appearance and behavior can be more easily customized than the ActionBar.

 <img src="http://i.imgur.com/0auGknf.png" width="500" />